 My main interest is in the evolutionary genetics of sex differences, especially sexually antagonistic genetic variation—in other words, when the same gene has opposite effects on the fitness of males and females.
 Sexually antagonistic genes and traits are interesting because they may hold the key to one of the long-standing paradoxes in evolutionary biology: the maintenance of standing genetic variation.
 When selection is strong and traits are heritable, it is expected that standing genetic variance for fitness should be rapidly depleted.
 Yet this is not what we see when we look at natural populations.
 Sexual antagonism may provide an answer since it means that the fitness of any given allele is context-dependent, preventing rapid depletion of genetic variance.

 I am originally from Canada, and started my undergraduate degree at the University of Guelph.
 During my third undergraduate year I came to Lund as part of an international exchange program.
-I liked it so much that I wanted to stay longer, and ended up living there for 8 years while completing a Master’s and and a PhD on polymorphism in damselflies under the supervision of Erik Svensson.
+I liked it so much that I wanted to stay longer, and ended up living here for 8 years while completing a Master’s and a PhD on polymorphism in damselflies.
 During that time I met my husband, got married, and we had our first child.

 In 2007 we moved to Canada so that I could do a postdoc with Adam Chippindale at Queen's University in Kingston.
 We stayed there for just over two years, and our second child was born there.
 In November 2009 we moved back to Sweden so that I could join Ted Morrow's lab at Uppsala University.
 I worked there for two years, the second year as part of a collaboration with Klaus Reinhardt from the University of Tübingen.